 If you ever find yourself in Seattle and you simply don’t feel like going out and sightseeing, you’ve committed a grave sin.
 Visiting Seattle, the coffee capital of the United States, is a wonderful experience as you are met with a large variety of options to pick from.

 You can visit ferry docks, waterfronts, recreational spaces, piers, and even extremely fun places like the Great Ferris Wheel.
 Seattle holds a lot of beautiful sights and attractions that will feed your eyes, belly and soul.
+Just be careful if your car happens to breakdown on the road.

 These places are famous for their high level of fun, education, and relaxation that they offer to those who visit them.
 Check out our list of the top 10 places to go when visiting Seattle, Washington.